Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 The dashboard looks like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-04.png" alt="A screenshot showing what the dashboard looks like.
-There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Screenshot of the dashboard." %}
+There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Figure 4.
+Screenshot of the dashboard." %}

 ### Deploying the Dashboard
 After the dashboard code is ready, in most cases, it is desirable to share your dashboards with the public using a URL.
 This means that you need to deploy your dashboard as a web application.